bcit-ci/CodeIgniter/user_guide_src/source/installation/upgrade_300.rst

 Step 11: Change usage of Email library with multiple emails
 ***********************************************************

-The :doc:`Email library <../libraries/email>` will automatically clear the set parameters after successfully sending emails.
+The :doc:`Email Library <../libraries/email>` will automatically clear the set parameters after successfully sending emails.
 To override this behaviour, pass FALSE as the first parameter in the ``send()`` method: